zakgrin/Deploy_ML_Model/README.md

 After building and running the container under `predict` name, we can run [test_app.py](test_app.py) using python as we did before.
 Make sure that `host_option='local'`before you run the test.
 To confirm that the model is running as expected within the container, `python test_app.py` should also provide `OK` test.
 Now that our container is ready, we can deploy it in the cloud.

-## 4. Uploading the Container in the Cloud for Deployment
+## Step 4.
+Uploading the Container in the Cloud for Deployment

 ### Google Clout Platform (GCP)
 To be able to use GCP, a google account is needed to create a new project.
 The following 4 steps show the process from starting a new project to uploading the model to GCP.